India clamps down on marches, internet after deadly protests - The Boston Globe

 Modi has defended the citizenship law and accused the opposition of pushing the country into a “fear psychosis.”

 Sixteen of the deaths occurred in Uttar Pradesh, according to state government spokesman Awanish Awasthi.
-Muslims account for 20% of the state’s 200 million people.
+Muslims account for 20 percent of the state’s 200 million people.
 The state government is controlled by Modi’s governing party.
-Government officials have repeatedly said security forces haven't killed anyone.
+Government officials have repeatedly said security forces haven’t killed anyone.

 Security drones buzzed over western Uttar Pradesh as authorities sought to head off protests, which turned violent after last week’s Friday prayers.
 Mobile internet was blocked in about a third of the state, including in parts of the capital, Lucknow, where one person was killed in a protest a week ago.